codetriplett/stew/README.md

 # Stew

 A stateful virtual DOM for any purpose.
 It supports local states and refs, client-side hydration and effects, server-side rendering, portals, and custom document models (see 2D graphics example).
-The total size is only 4kB (uncompressed), and it does not rely on any extra NPM dependencies.
+The total size is under 5kB (uncompressed), and it does not rely on any other dependencies.

 ## Outlines